Azure/Industrial-IoT/docs/deploy/quickstart-gateway-installer.md

 - Download Azure CLI

-    1. On the Azure CLI Wizard read and accept the terms in the License Agreement by checking “I accept the terms in the License Agreement.
+    1. On the Azure CLI Wizard read and accept the terms in the License Agreement by checking "I accept the terms in the License Agreement.
-    2. Select “Install” to install Azure CLI.
+    2. Select "Install" to install Azure CLI.
-    3. Click “Next”.
+    3. Click "Next".
     4. After Azure CLI is installed, click the Finish button to exit the Setup Wizard.

 - Activate Hyper-V